DroopyTersen/spscript/README.md

 ```
 ###Templating
 Display document name and category on the page

-1. Create the html container
+Step 1: Create the html container

 ```html
 <div id='docs-webpart'><!-- Template html will be injected here --></div>
 ```
-2. Create a template using a script tag with a custom type
+Step 2: Create a template using a script tag with a custom type

 ```html
 <script type='custom/template' id='doc-template'>
     <div class='document'>